St Katharine, Knockholt

 - More Info

-We have two thriving choirs, a Youth Choir, and an Adult Choir, led by our talented director of music, David Walker.
+We have two choirs, a Youth Choir and an Adult Choir, led by our talented organist, David Walker.
 There are often music concerts and organ recitals.
 For more information on our choirs and music, visit our website.

 You are seeing this message instead because your browser has not loaded the program code to produce the map.